 For those who are dealing with an alcoholic on a binge, Al-Anon/Alateen provides support for family members and friends of alcoholics via local support groups.
-To find a support group in your city, visit their website.
+You can visit their website to find a support group in your city.

 Here are additional support groups for family and friends of addicts: